 Once you have an idea of what a good deal would be, check resale/consignment shops, overstock shops to see if you can find a better price than online.
 If you end up with the lowest price being Amazon (which happens often), check which stores in your area will price match them and go pick it up in store to get it super fast or opt for their 2-day shipping!

 7. Stop any subscriptions you won’t be able to use for a while.

 Your time will be taken up more than you even realize with a new little one.
 This is a great time to look at all your subscriptions and go ahead and cancel any that you might not be able to get the value out of that you usually would.

 Overall saving money when you have a new baby is all about keeping your head on straight.
 It’s a crazy emotional time and being able to discern when to let go a little and when you need to stay the course is important.
 There is no reason to never give yourself a break and order out!
 Just don’t do it every day.
 It’s all about balance.

 Breastfeed.
 So, I didn’t want to include this one because while breastfeeding may be ‘easy’ for some it can be terrible for others.
 I know breastfeeding saved us tons of money with our first and I fully plan on doing so with the second.

-For the first time mom who is unsure of the whole breastfeeding thing, there is an awesome class called The Ulitmate Breastfeeding Class.
+If you want to get more seriously awesome breastfeeding info, there is an awesome class called The Ulitmate Breastfeeding Class.
 It’s super affordable, and even though I breastfed for a year with my first I still learned things and got some great tips to try with my second.

 Have any of your own tips or questions on how to save money with a newborn?
 Share in the comments below!